If you’re looking for a vibrant city with a small-town community, Durham could be the perfect place to call home.

 Living in Durham: what to expect

-It is on the doorstep of some wild and rugged landscape too, including the Durham Dales, the coast and the North Pennines, an Area of Outstanding Natural Beauty.
+Durham is also on the doorstep of wild and rugged countryside and coastline, including the Durham Dales and the North Pennines - an Area of Outstanding Natural Beauty.
 Miles of open moorland with little light pollution also make Durham a stargazing hotspot.

 Where to start your property search